monitisexchange/Monitis-Linux-Scripts/Nginx-Bash-Monitor/README.md

 <a href="http://blog.monitis.com/"><img src="http://blog.monitis.com/wp-content/uploads/2012/06/NRP_Monitoring2.png" title="Nginx monitoring" /></a>

+Notice that during the test the NRP was restarted.
+The monitor detected this and marked it as NRP DEAD status.
 Double-clicking on any line will show more detailed additional information:

 <a href="http://blog.monitis.com/"><img src="http://blog.monitis.com/wp-content/uploads/2012/06/NRP_Monitoring3.png" title="Nginx monitoring" /></a>

-Notice that during the test the NRP was restarted.
-The monitor detected this and marked it as DEAD status.
 Double-clicking on the DEAD status line shows the following:

 <a href="http://blog.monitis.com/"><img src="http://blog.monitis.com/wp-content/uploads/2012/06/NRP_Monitoring4.png" title="Nginx monitoring" /></a>